Dynafit TLT 8 Expedition Review

 Ease of Use

-One of our only complaints came from one tester who noted that the lowest buckle sits real close to the boot.
+We have two complaints.
+One came from one tester who noted that the lowest buckle sits real close to the boot.
 When cranked down tight, his gloved fingers couldn't get behind the buckle to open it up.
 Further, we don't really like the Dynafit "Speed Nose".
 This configuration limits binding compatibility (one tester joked that the "Speed Nose" is an Austrian middle finger to splitboarders.
 Hard boot splitboarders like to repurpose lightweight ski boots for use in their "plate" bindings; TLT 5 and 6 boots were popular among splitboarders.
 This snowboard strategy requires a toe welt that the TLT 8 doesn't have) and crampon compatibility with limited to unnoticeable walking and touring efficiency gains.

 They aren't expensive, and they aren't cheap.
 The design is one that will hold up to years of use, and the performance is well-rounded and can easily serve as your only ski touring boots.
 A concern, in terms of value, is the Speed Nose.
 You'll need to make sure bindings and crampons are all compatible with these boots.